wp-plugins/qr-master/readme.txt

 == Description ==

 QR Master generate shortcodes to include QR code in page or post.
-Get QR codes from Google API Charts.
+Get QR codes from Google API Charts and Php QR code.
 This plugin support two methods to getting QR:

 * Value: get same QR whith fixed value
 * Automatic: get random QR code for each visit in page or post.

+The shortcode form tool include:

+* Form with parameters of Google API Charts,
+* Form with parameters of Php QR Code API,
-The shortcode form tool, include all parameters of Google API Charts, css options and hide code information and credits.
+* CSS options and hide code information and credits.

+All QR codes are generated in live.
+The Php QR Code API save some data in cache, please read FAQ.

 = Available Languages =